 MBA students are encouraged to participate in the broader life of the Wilkes University community.
 An active MBA Student Association provides programming of interest to its members, and gives them a voice with the administration of the Sidhu School and the University at large.
 The Sidhu School also sponsors an active chapter of Delta Mu Delta, an honorary business society that recognizes the highest levels of academic achievement by undergraduate and graduate students.
-Annual awards recognize outstanding scholarship and leadership among MBA candidates.
+Annual awards recognize outstanding academic achievements among MBA candidates.

-Sidhu School graduates will have the knowledge, skills, and experiences to be effective team members, managers, and authentic leaders in organizations that face dynamic challenges in a rapidly changing global environment.
+Sidhu School graduates will be prepared with the knowledge, skills, experiences, and passion to lead diverse organizations in the face of dynamic challenges and a rapidly changing global environment.

 The curriculum leading to the Master of Business Administration degree at Wilkes emphasizes a general, broad-based approach to graduate business education.
 Students acquire the quantitative and judgmental skills necessary for a manager to succeed.
 The core objectives of the MBA include:

-- To develop professional managers, with emphasis on the organization, operation, and control of an enterprise;
+Professionalism. to develop professional managers, with emphasis on the organization, operation, and control of an enterprise, including international and diverse perspectives.

 The program provides management education at the master's level for students with varied undergraduate backgrounds: business and economics, engineering and science, and others.